Mature Masculine

 The Wounded Child drowns because he fears his own power.
 His enmeshment is compensation.
 His boundarylessness is armor.
 Underneath "I feel everything" is a man terrified of what he might do with his insight.

-When the Wounded Child's energy gets put to proper use, it turns into compassion that actually helps instead of just hurting alongside.
+When this energy gets put to proper use, it turns into compassion that helps rather than hurts alongside.
 His empathy learns where it ends and the other person begins.
 His sensitivity becomes the ability to tune in without taking it all on.
 His presence becomes the kind of safety that lets other people do their own healing.
+Recovery asks the Wounded Child to use his insight without exploiting.
+He must see how his enmeshment has been flight from his own power.
+Owning his inner Charlatan lets him find empathy that heals.

 Living with the Wounded Child Shadow